• Skip to content

 A good starting point to rectify this situation is to simply ask employees to list everything they do.

-This exercise will often shed some light on those things that rob employees of valuable work time.
+This exercise is a great way to get the employees thinking about what they do every day and will often shed some light on those things that rob employees of valuable work time.

 3. Incorporate employee goals into their job description.